 Credit Builder Loans

-A credit builder loan can help consumers get the money they need and improve their credit score.
+A credit builder loan can help consumers get the money they need and improve their credit scores.
 The payment history for a credit builder loan gets reported to a credit bureau, which can boost your credit if you continuously make on-time payments.
 Almost anyone can qualify since good credit is not necessary.
 However, you will have to show proof of income.

 Lenders transfer the loan amount to a savings account, and the borrower pays fixed monthly payments for a set period.
 Payments are typically spread out over six to twenty-four months.
-Once a borrower repays the credit builder loan, the lender releases the money in the savings account.
+Once a borrower repays the credit builder loan, the lender releases the money into the savings account.